Mission of the

 We will try to foster a higher level of citizen awareness of public transportation and

-mobility issues than was achieved in the RTA campaign.
-The implementation of the largest
+mobility issues than was achieved in the Regional Express (1996) and Mass

 most thoughtful and comprehensive oversight and ongoing evaluation possible.